wp-plugins/watu/readme.txt

 = How do I show the exam to the visitors of my blog? =

 You need to create a post and embed the exam code.
 The exam code is shown in the green text above the questions table in "Manage questions" page for that exam.

+<strong>Please do not place more than one code in one post or page.
+Only one exam will be shown at a time.
+If you wish more exams to be displayed, please give links to them!</strong>